kevin-dev71/kevin-dev71/README.md

 ### I am a MERN stack developer on the making

-i am stuck in the tutorial hell but making the path in The Odin Project curriculum to get solid bases knowledge and feel confident.
-Hope i can start building amazing and professional projects and land the dreams job.

-now collaborating with [Uncle-Liquor](https://github.com/Uncle-Liquor) in the Frontend
+🔭 Now collaborating with [Uncle-Liquor](https://github.com/Uncle-Liquor) in the Frontend ⚡ Now collaborating with [FrontendCafe - CMYK 4.0](https://github.com/frontendcafe/cmyk-strawberry) in the Frontend 🌱 Trainee Onboarding in [Rooftop Academy](https://www.rooftopacademy.com/) in the Frontend

 - 📫 How to reach me: kevin.developer71@gmail.com

 **Main Programming Languages**